gslin/twitter2facebook/README.md

 # twitter2facebook

-Sync Twitter's timeline to Facebook's without Facebook API by posting to `mbasic.facebook.com`.
+Sync Twitter's timeline via RSS Bridge to Facebook's timeline without Facebook API by posting to `mbasic.facebook.com`.

 This project is developed and tested in Ubuntu 20.04 so far.